Skip to main content

 Probiotics

-Dog probiotics can help improve your pet’s digestion, as well as his immune system which will help with any virus that may be causing vomiting in the first place.
-Adding a probiotic to your dog’s diet on a regular basis may help prevent stomach problems from developing in the first place.
+Dog probiotics can help support your dog’s digestion, as well as his immune system which will help with any virus that may be causing vomiting in the first place.

 Catnip